2024 Rates & Info

 Dress: Casual dress for the dining room — please though...shirts and shoes!

-Special diets: Let us know any special dietary requests ahead of time.
+Special diets: Let us know of any special dietary requests ahead of time.

 Wine, Beer: Please bring your own wine to enjoy with your food — we’re not licensed.
 The nearest liquor store is 40 km away.

 Drinking water: Lake and well water are treated and tested regularly.
 There is lake water in the taps in your rooms, perfectly fine for drinking.
 The best drinking water is from the tap located outside the office full of Algonquin Park well water — please bring your own containers and fill them up!
 This water is served inside the dining room and is used for coffee and cooking.
 We do not sell or provide plastic bottles.

 Sturdy boots for walking and sneakers or sandals for the boats